European Small Claims Procedure

 In Ireland the service is provided through the District Court by the District Court Clerk, called the Small Claims Registrar.
 A court fee is currently €25.
 Further information on the European Small Claims Procedure and the relevant forms can be obtained from the Courts Service website www.courts.ie or at your local District Court.

 The European Commission has prepared a guide to assist citizens who are considering taking a cross-border legal action.
-This Guide aims to explain the various procedures available and the principles behind them, to help you choose which one would be most suitable for your particular dispute.
+It explains the various procedures available and the principles behind them, to help you choose which one would be most suitable for your particular dispute.